-- Teacher to make a Compass Notification "Notice of Academic Concern" - The teacher must provide the student with the copies of the work or details of the redemption task and contact the caregivers.
-Teachers must provide students with verbal notification of the 'N' result and provide feedback that clearly outlines what improvements need to be made and how students can achieve this in order to achieve a satisfactory outcome. - A redemption period is to be set in which students can make multiple submissions for feedback in order to meet the outcomes. - Teachers are permitted to assist a student during a redemption task in order to establish the student's degree of understanding. - If a student meets the requirements of an S within the period the teacher must notify the student and note this on the original Chronicle post. - If a student does not meet the requirements of the redemption task the teacher must inform the Senior Sub School Team. - Students must be notified if they receive an N. - The Team Leader or Sub School Leader will then call parent/caregiver to notify them of N result and the implications of the result. - If a student receives an 'N' result for an outcome and therefore the unit, it is important that teachers maintain academic expectations within the classroom.
+- Teacher to make a Compass Notification "Failed SAC Notice" - The teacher must provide the student with the copies of the work or details of the redemption task and contact the caregivers.
+Teachers must provide students with verbal notification of the 'N' result and provide feedback that clearly outlines what improvements need to be made and how students can achieve this in order to achieve a satisfactory outcome. - A redemption period of no more than 2 weeks is to be set in which students can make multiple submissions for feedback in order to meet the outcomes. - Teachers are permitted to assist a student during a redemption task in order to establish the student's degree of understanding. - If a student meets the requirements of an S within the period, the teacher must notify the student and note this on the original Chronicle post. - If a student does not meet the requirements of the redemption task the teacher must inform the Senior Sub School Team. - Students must be notified if they receive an N. - The Team Leader or Sub School Leader will then call parent/caregiver to notify them of N result and the implications of the result. - If a student receives an 'N' result for an outcome and therefore the unit, it is important that teachers maintain academic expectations within the classroom.
 Students must still complete course work, outcome tasks and the SACs for any subsequent outcome.
+An academic conference is to be held to determine if the student shall progress with the subject.